 The principal goal of the Roberts Environmental Center (REC) is to involve students in real-world environmental issues and to train them to analyze the issues from as broad a perspective as possible, taking science, economics, and policy into consideration.
 Based in Claremont McKenna College, the Center strives to cultivate environmental leadership within its student body.

 Our mission is to identify, publicize, and encourage practices that achieve social and economic goals through sustainable means.

 The quality of the environment figures importantly in a wide range of public issues and will continue to be a political, economic, and business concern of worldwide significance.
-Named for CMC graduate George R. Roberts ’66, the Roberts Environmental Center conducts environmental research and analysis, and promotes understanding of the complex issues of environmental protection, economic growth and technological change.
+Named for CMC alumnus George R. Roberts ’66, the Roberts Environmental Center conducts environmental research and analysis, and promotes understanding of the complex issues of environmental protection, economic growth and technological change.

 The center works toward the achievement of a balance between essential progress in society and the preservation of precious natural resources.
 The goal of the Roberts Center is to provide students with a comprehensive and realistic understanding of today’s environmental issues, and the ways in which they are being and can be resolved.

 An intentional by-product for our graduates is the accumulation of technological skills when approaching complex environmental issues.
 The Roberts Center itself owns a state-of-the-art computer laboratory operating geographical information system (GIS), data modeling, simulation modeling, database management, and statistical analysis software.